Top 5 Commentaries on the Book of Exodus

 Because of the author’s critical stance and the book’s technical nature, I can only recommend this commentary to discerning pastors and teachers.
 Childs begins each section of the commentary with his own translation of the Hebrew.
 He then offers textual and philological notes on that section.
 The discussion titled “Old Testament context” contains his exegesis of the text itself.
 The remaining three segments are what really set Childs’ commentary apart.
 For each section of text, he discusses the New Testament use of the Old Testament text, the history of its interpretation, and any related theological issues.

-Runners Up: There are a number of other commentaries on the the Book of Exodus that have varying degrees of usefulness.
+There are a number of other commentaries on the the Book of Exodus that have varying degrees of usefulness.
 Among them are those by John Currid (Vol. 1, Vol. 2), R. Alan Cole, Umberto Cassuto, and Cornelius Houtman (Vol. 1, Vol. 2, Vol. 3, Vol. 4).

 The serious student should also be sure to consult the commentary by John Calvin.